 A standard electrical stimulation device utilizes self-adhesive electrodes placed around the target treatment area on the body.
 The electrodes are then connected via wire leads to the unit, through which electricity can pass and ultimately interact with sensory and/or motor nerves.

 If you are suffering from a painful condition and you are looking for relief, electrical stimulation may be the answer.
-Contact Washington Physical Therapy and Rehabilitation in Kirkland, WA today to learn more.
+Contact Washington Physical Therapy in Kirkland, WA today to learn more.

 How does electrical stimulation work?

 Electrical stimulation contains a variety of different modes to stimulate the nerves in different ways.
 These modes all consist of different currents, and the current you are prescribed will be dependent upon the nature of your condition and the severity of it.
 The different types of modes include transcutaneous electrical nerve stimulation (TENS), interferential, pre-modulated, Russian, and symmetrical or asymmetrical bi-phasic.

 Electrical stimulation has a variety of benefits, including:

 - Reduce, eliminate, and/or control pain (both acute and chronic)